Kyagara/equinox/test/README.md

 Keep in mind that since requests are mocked using `httpmock`, results (time, bytes, allocs) will be different from production, specially since you can't make 300000 requests in 1 second to the Riot Games API.

-Benchmarks clients should be using a configuration close to the one used in production, some are mainly used for testing purposes, check comments.
+Benchmarks clients should be using a configuration close to the one used in production.
+Some benchmarks are mainly used for testing purposes, check comments.

 Benchmarks are separated in four files: parallel, data, cache and internal.